 In My Skin by Kate Holden

 I’ve read a lot – a lot – about the history and lived experience of sex work undertaken by women, and In My Skin by Kate Holden remains the very best of all.
-Perhaps it’s because it was one of the very first (I read it when I was in my mid-teens), and it’s probably the book that prompted/shaped my interest and understanding of this subject at an influential time in my life.
+Perhaps it’s because it was one of the very first (I read it when I was in my mid-teens, though I’ve re-read it many times since then), and it’s probably the book that prompted/shaped my interest and understanding of this subject at an influential time in my life.
 Holden doesn’t hold her fire.
 She doesn’t shy away from cliches or stereotypes where they are, in her case, true (she was addicted to heroin for the majority of her career as a sex worker), but she also works to dismantle the prejudices and misconceptions that are still so widespread about this industry.

 I credit this book with not only being an incredible piece of writing, and not only with teaching me about a way of life with which I was not at all familiar, but with teaching me how to empathise with people who made decisions I couldn’t understand or life choices I wouldn’t make for myself.
 It has become a pillar of the contemporary #ownvoices SW canon, with very good reason.

 On Writing could easily replace most high-school or first-year writing and communications classes (at the very least, it should be assigned reading for them all).
 I think, perhaps, the reason that it’s not is that Stephen King has long been unfairly maligned in academia as a “genre” writer.
 Because his books have ghosts and ghouls, they’re not “real” literature, and as such his memoir-slash-self-help-guide to writing well couldn’t POSSIBLY have anything worthy to teach us… Obviously, that’s complete nonsense.